Tuesday, 21 June 2011

 • Between 2009 and 2010, per capita funding for the Library dropped 8%, from $25.43 to $23.44.
 In the same year, Recreation programming & facilities increased 34%, from $127.06 to $170.33

 • Between 2006 and 2010, per person expenditures for the Library has declined from $29.39 to $23.44.
 In 2009, we were 43% below the provincial average for communities our size (2010 BMA, p.
-124).
+124; compare 2013 BMA Municipal Study).
 In contrast, W-S's recreation programming and facilities funding has averaged 11% above the provincial avg. levels.

-The Library Board's 2009 SWOT (Strengths, Weaknesses, Opportunities, Threats) Analysis notes the following key weaknesses and threats: "Limited space, ... continuous under-funding affect[ing] staffing and resources, ... disconnect/lack of shared vision between library board/staff and municipal council/staff" (p.15).
+• "Limited space, ... continuous under-funding affect[ing] staffing and resources, ... disconnect/lack of shared vision between library board/staff and municipal council/staff" (p.15).

 A pillar of the Town's corporate strategy since at least 2006 has been "balanced growth and community sustainability."
 The Library plays a critical role in community sustainability--intellectual, social, and cultural.
-In each of the last three years, the Library Board/Administration has drawn attention to the significant threats and weaknesses to this aspect community's social infrastructure (Budget Reports 2009'10'11).
-It is now time for Town Council to act.